 - Describe the space requirements needed for the proposed school (e.g., square footage, number and types of classrooms, amenities, etc.) - List the addresses and wards of sites under consideration that meet the school's programmatic needs, including occupancy limits, accessibility for students with limited mobility, fulfillment of all mission-critical space requirements, and any involvement of those communities in the design of the proposed school.
 Refer to other parts of the application, particularly Section A: Establishing the Need, as applicable.
-Use information on these sites to inform budget assumptions in the Budget Workbook. and include all applicable research on these sites in Section F: Additional Required Documents. - Describe the effect that the location will have on the student recruiting strategy or other costs like transportation. - Describe how the school will position itself in the real estate market to secure a facility, including any agreements with partners to assist in the facility identification process.
+Use information on these sites to inform budget assumptions in the Budget Workbook. - Describe the effect that the location will have on the student recruiting strategy or other costs like transportation. - Describe how the school will position itself in the real estate market to secure a facility, including any agreements with partners to assist in the facility identification process.